 Why Won’t My Furnace Kick On?

-If you’re trying to turn on your furnace, but it just won’t kick on, there could be a few different issues at hand!
+If you’re trying to turn on your furnace in Raleigh, but it just won’t kick on, there could be a few different issues at hand!
 The severity of the issue depends on the answers to the questions listed below.

 Questions to Ask If Your Furnace Won’t Kick On

 Is the power on?